psthomas/psthomas.github.io/_posts/2020-06-12-covid-prob.md

 </div>
 </div> -->

-So after that lengthy introduction, here's the probability that a person is infected by state in the US:
+So after that lengthy introduction, here's the probability that a person is infected by state in the US. **Note:** As of October 5th this model will no longer be updated, so I'm looking for a replacement currently.

 <div class="outer" style="padding-left:25px">
 <div class="inner">